wwittmer/unicens-linux-daemon/cfg/README.md

 **11.)
 Working with Drivers**

-The UNICENS daemon may use the UNICENS XML description to configure the driver on the fly.
+The UNICENS daemon may use the UNICENS XML description to configure the MOST Linux Driver on the fly.
 The helper tool `xml2struct` can generate an offline default configuration out of the UNICENS XML description, which is then used for configuring the driver in a static way.
 Hence, the driver always comes up with an already working configuration, once the INIC is detected.

 Having one configuration for all will automatically keep both UNICENS and the driver domain linked together.
-Otherwise, if the driver configuration does not align with the INIC configuration (for example FramesPerTransaction (See 5.1)), since the driver was configured manually, awful audio artifacts can come out of the speakers.
+Otherwise, if the driver configuration does not align with the INIC configuration (for example FramesPerTransaction (See 5.1)), since the driver was configured manually, awful audio artifacts can occur.

 A driver configuration can be assigned for each connection in the XML file.
 Therefor the `<SyncConnection>` and the `<AVPConnection>` tag have an optional attribute called _Driver_:
  - Driver=".."